Arstider/hartree_fock/README.md

 > where A, B, C, D---- also are matrices

 ## dimer.py:
-> Given a list of dimer structures, it will provide the energy for those dimers
+> Given a list of dimer structures, it will provide the energy for those dimers using HF